pleabargain/EnglishHelpsYourCareer/idioms.business.md

 ## from the ground up

-If you start a business, project, or  something else from zero, you start it "from the ground up."
+If you start a business, project, or  something else from zero, you start it "from the ground up." synonym : from scratch
 <details><summary><b>Examples</b></summary>
 <p>
 Bill Gates built Microsoft from the ground up.

 Entrepreneurs often have to start from the ground up.

+We can't use the previous code.
+We must build this [module,service,API, function, script] from the ground up.

 </p>
 </details>